 By Jan Strupczewski

-BRUSSELS (Reuters) - The European Union is discussing how to adjust the euro zone rules which govern national budgets to align with a post-pandemic reality of higher public debt and the massive cost of transitioning to a zero-emissions economy amid a cost-of-living crisis driven by soaring energy prices.
+BRUSSELS (Reuters) - The European Union is discussing how to adjust euro zone rules that govern national budgets to match a post-pandemic reality of high public debt and a move to a zero-emissions economy amid a cost-of-living crisis driven by soaring energy prices.

 Below are some key elements of the rules as they stand now.